Drilliola loprestiana: Description

 The size of an adult shell varies between 4 mm and 8.7 mm.
 The shell contains seven whorls with revolving carinae, the interstices longitudinally striate.
-The sinus iswide.
+The sinus is wide.
 The color of the shell is whitish, the apex brown-stained.

 The shell has a fusiform shape up to 7 mm high, with elevated spire and body whorl less than half the total height.
 The protoconch is proportionally very large, with 4–5 convex whorls and a sculpture of axial riblets and a marked suprasutural keel.
 The teleoconch contains 3–4 whorls, with a sculpture of strong, elevated and acute spiral cords, narrower than the interspaces.
 The axial sculpture consists of fine raised threads which are very conspicuous in the interspaces and attenuated over the cords.
 The aperture is elongate.
 The outer lip is simple, with a deep U-shaped sinus situated next to the suture, then with convex profile in lateral view.
 The columellar edge simple, making an angle with the parietal edge.
 The colour of the protoconch is dark brown, of the teleoconch pure white.